Code of Conduct

 An appeal is heard at a special general meeting of the members.
 At the appeal, the Committee shall present the evidence and their decision to the members, the appellant shall have the right to speak and a vote to ratify or overturn the Committee’s decision shall be made by the members.

-(For more detail on the Disciplinary procedure, refer to Bushrangers Basketball Victoria constitution).
+(For more detail on the Disciplinary procedure, refer to Bushrangers Basketball's constitution).

-This Code of Conduct has been ratified by the Bushrangers Basketball Victoria.
+This Code of Conduct has been ratified by BSA.

 Gender and Sexual Diversity

 Bushrangers Sporting Alliance (BSA) Board and members (including non-playing members).

 All representations made by BSA: social functions; community engagement etc.